dgoldsb/synergy-jointpdf/README.md

 * Improve the cost function and nudge method until training is fully functional (find a setting on the Pareto frontier)
 * Train a small network
 * Do experiments, varying with the size of dt
+* Add stochasticity to the model to make it non-Markovian (comment)
 * Determine the amount of synergy in the 2-gene system

 ## Phase 2: study of MI profiles with controlled PDF systems